bluesatunsw/owr-502/src/stepper_drivebase_firmware/README.md

 isn't much to write here.
 If you really desperately want to read some words I wrote, check out `canadensis_mvp/README.md`.

-`cargo run --feature rev_a2` if you have an ST-LINK connected.
+`openocd -f openocd/stm32g4x.cfg` and `cargo run --feature rev_a2` if you have an ST-LINK connected.

 `dsdl/` directory has been removed since we don't currently plan to use any non-publically regulated types.
 If we ever do need them then just create the